UPtrimOfficial/UPtrim/README.md

 <td width="50%" valign="top">

 <details>
-<summary><b>👻 Ghost Agent Swarm</b></summary>
+<summary><b>👻 Your AI Waits for You to Do the Legwork</b></summary>

 <br/>

-Background workers predict what context you'll need and pre-assemble it before your request hits the model.
-Faster responses, better relevance.
+Ghost Agent fixes this — invisible background workers fetch URLs, search the web, and scan your memories *before* your request even hits the model.
+You get better answers without asking for them.

 </details>

 <details>
-<summary><b>🕸️ Knowledge Graph</b></summary>
+<summary><b>🕸️ Flat Memory Misses the Connections</b></summary>

 <br/>

-Builds a web of relationships — people, places, organizations, concepts — across all conversations.
-Ask about something connected to something else and it finds those links.
+Storing facts as a flat list means your AI knows isolated details but can't see how they relate.
+Knowledge Graph builds a web of relationships — people, projects, concepts — across all conversations, so your AI understands context the way you do.

 </details>

 <details>
-<summary><b>🎭 Persona Engine</b></summary>
+<summary><b>🎭 Everyone Gets the Same Generic Voice</b></summary>

 <br/>

-Learns each user's communication style.
-Detailed vs. concise?
-Technical vs. plain?
-Formal vs. casual?
-The model adapts automatically.
+One person wants concise technical answers, another wants friendly explanations — but the AI talks to everyone the same way.
+Persona Engine learns each user's preferred style and adapts automatically.

 </details>